Fylhan/qompoter/docs/FAQ.md

 The word "Qompoter" is near the word "Composer" which is the name of _THE_ dependency manager for PHP.
 Its ease of use was inspiring for building Qompoter.

-Also, in French, "Qompoter" is near the word "Compote" which means "Marmelade".
-Who does not love marmelade?
-More, you can do your own marmelade yourself with whatever fruits you like (do not forget the sugar)!
+Also, in French, "Qompoter" is near the word "Compote" which means "Marmalade".
+Who does not love marmalade?
+More, you can do your own marmalade yourself with whatever fruits you like (do not forget the sugar)!
 Just like "Qompoter": make your own projects with whatever C++ packages you like.

 That is why "Qompoter".